demisto/content/Packs/AzureDataExplorer/Integrations/AzureDataExplorer/README.md

 7. Run the `!azure-data-explorer-generate-login-url` command in the War Room and follow the instruction.
 8. Save the instance.

+### Authentication Using the Client Credentials Flow

+1. Assign Azure roles using the Azure portal [Microsoft article](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

+   *Note:* In the *Select members* section, assign the application you created earlier.

+2. To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:
+   a.
+In the *Authentication Type* field, select the **Client Credentials** option.
+   b.
+In the *Application ID* field, enter your Client/Application ID.
+   e.
+In the *Tenant ID* field, enter your Tenant ID.
+   f.
+In the *Client Secret* field, enter your Client Secret.
+   g.
+Click **Test** to validate the URLs, token, and connection.
+   h.
+Save the instance.

 ### Authentication Using the Device Code Flow

 Use the [device code flow](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#device-code-flow)